-Lessons during the rest of the school day, outside of Main Lesson, include regular practice in English and Maths, as well as lessons in Games, Painting, Music, Handwork, Woodwork, German, French, Eurythmy (a form of movement unique to Steiner Waldorf schools)and Gardening.
+Lessons during the rest of the school day, outside of Main Lesson, include regular practice in English and Maths, as well as lessons in Games, Painting, Music, Handwork, Woodwork, French, British Sign Language, Eurythmy (a form of movement unique to Steiner Waldorf schools)and Gardening.

 Singing and playing the recorder form an integral part of the curriculum in the younger classes, as do Music and Drama, and all classes regularly perform plays.

 Everything about the school supported her development and gave her spaces to shine

 Brunel, former parent